 What is the NJ Teacher Pension (TPAF)?

 The TPAF is managed by the New Jersey Division of Pensions & Benefits (NJDPB).
 They oversee the rules, manage the funds, and ultimately pay out the benefits.
-For this reason, understanding how this system works is the first step in successful pension planning with a NJ teacher pension calculator.

 Why Use a Teacher Pension Calculator NJ?